resppl/TelegramRemotePC/README.md

 - Taking screenshots of the screen and camera, as well as recording video from the camera (up to 60 seconds) and recording voice (up to 60 seconds).
 - Full keyboard access to use keyboard shortcuts and print characters.
 - Automatic output of information about the computer when the bot is launched: IP address, startup time, screen resolution, information about memory, user name, active window, installed OS, processor, RAM, battery.
 This function can be called at any time.
-- Opening websites, controlling the brightness of the screen.
+- Opening websites, controlling the brightness of the screen, controlling computer sound.
 - Download files from a PC up to 50 MB and upload files up to 20 MB with the option of choosing a path.
-- Trolling with moving the mouse, opening websites and explorer.
+- Trolling with moving the mouse, opening websites and File Explorer, command console.
 - Quick shutdown, PC reboot or logout

 For the effective functioning of this script, it is necessary to compile it and implement the necessary parameters of the telegram bot API into it, as well as specify your own Telegram ID.
 This process will allow you to gain full control over access control to your computer.
 Thanks to this security measure, you can reliably protect your device from unwanted intrusions.